 Ultra trail running at its best!
-Surf Coast location, diverse and challenging course, stunning scenery, expert event organisation and electric atmosphere.
+Great Ocean Road location, diverse and challenging course, stunning scenery, expert event organisation and electric atmosphere.

 This is a unique run and we guarantee two steps will be the same.
 We welcome you to be part of the action in 2020!